 which is generally translated as “I bow to Shiva.”
 Shiva is the supreme reality, the inner Self.
 It is the name given to consciousness that dwells in all.
 Shiva is the name of your true identity- your self.

 Meditation with sound

-Generally mantra meditation involves chanting out loud at first until their is calm of body, emotions and mind become serene for meditation.
+Generally, mantra meditation involves chanting out loud at first until there is calm of body, emotions and mind become serene for meditation.
 Then whisper meditation almost automatically occurs and the life force begins to withdraw inward from “out-loud” chanting to whisper chanting.
-In whisper chanting the prana, the life force in the body, is balanced and harmonized, preparing the way for a deeper state of serenity ? and of the balance of mind and emotions.
+In whisper chanting the prana, the life force in the body, is balanced and harmonized, preparing the way for a deeper state of serenity and of the balance of mind and emotions.

 Whisper chanting easily dissolves and the life force moves even deeper within as you enter mental chanting.
 Mental chanting is practiced as long as thoughts are occurring to the mind.
 Whenever the mind is distracted, the mantra is simply chanted in the same area of the mind that the distraction is occurring.
 The mantram always wins if given a chance.

 As the mantra frees you from one thought, then another, and also helps to dissolve distractions, the mantra then begins to reach the border of superconsciousness.?
 Chanting becomes effortless.
 No effort, nor warding off distractions, is needed.
 Chanting becomes a pleasure.
 Peace and gentle joy fill your mind.

 There is a famous prayer in Sanskrit that first appears in the Rig Veda (iii /62/10) called thegayatri mantra that almost every Hindu knows.
 In roman letters it is as follows: